-The MIC22205 uses a two-stage technique to protect against overload.
-The first stage is to limit the current in the P-channel switch; the second is over temperature shutdown.
+The MIC22705 is protected against overload in two stages.
+The first is to limit the current in the P-channel switch; the second is over temperature shutdown.

 Current is limited by measuring the current through the high-side MOSFET during its power stroke and immediately switching off the driver when the preset limit is exceeded.